microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/edge-classifier.md

     ![The access keys with the admin used enabled](../images/container-registry-access-keys-admin-enabled.png)

-1. Take a note of the *Username* and one of the *password* fields.
+1. Take a note of the *Login server*, *Username* and one of the *password* fields.
 The username should be the same as the registry name.
+You will need these later to log in via the Docker CLI and set up the edge module deployment.

 ## Download the model as a container